Indiana doctor’s discipline hearing centers on privacy, reporting of Ohio 10-year-old’s abortion

-Bernard has consistently defended her actions and told the state Medical Licensing Board Thursday that she followed Indiana’s reporting requirements and hospital policy by notifying hospital social workers of the child abuse — and that the girl’s rape was already being investigated by Ohio authorities.
+Bernard has consistently defended her actions, and she told the state Medical Licensing Board on Thursday that she followed Indiana’s reporting requirements and hospital policy by notifying hospital social workers about the child abuse — and that the girl’s rape was already being investigated by Ohio authorities.
 Bernard’s lawyers also said that she didn’t release any identifying information about the girl that would break privacy laws.

 Bernard’s lawyer Alice Morical told the board Thursday that the doctor reported child abuse of patients many times a year and that a hospital social worker had confirmed with Ohio child protection staffers that it was safe for the girl to leave with her mother.